For the past 50 years, I have always had some type of 12-gauge shotgun. My first shotgun was a 12-gauge Mossberg 500 pump.

 This Mossberg trigger is OK to fair, and I felt that if I had not been attempting to manage this trigger I would have had a better group.

-Do you run shotgun slugs for home defense?
 What kind of accuracy are you getting from your shotgun with slugs?
-Be sure to list the model and distance in the comment section with your answers.
+Let us know in the comments below.